mhoeger/functions-docker-sample/README.md

  - On Azure Functions (fully serverless)

 This project includes a basic HTTP-triggered `Hello World` function (under http/index.js).
 If you are new to the Azure Functions programming model, you can get started with this [developers guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference).

+_The function itself is a very standard Azure Function._ The only difference is the simple Dockerfile at the root of the function app.

 ➡️ Before getting started, remove `-REMOVE` from `local.settings.json-REMOVE` ⬅️
 The file should be named `local.settings.json`.
 This will now not be committed to source control. `local.settings.json` should never be committed to source control as it often contains connection strings and secrets.